tkrisztian95/testng-elasticsearch-test-result-listener/README.md

 ![Screenshot](images/discover_menu.png)

+**Note:** *To visualize and explore data in Kibana, you must create an index pattern to retrieve data from Elasticsearch.
+Click the `+ Create index Pattern button` to create a default one.
+In the first step set the Index pattern name to `*`.
+In the second step select the `executionDate` from the drop-down menu to be used as `Time field `.
+Click the `Create Index Pattern` button. *

 You should see the test result documents data on this view that have been sent to the Elasticsearch server during the test run.

 ![Screenshot](images/discover_test_results.png)

 ## How to use
 ### Add to your pom.xml